hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 **Experimental Results:**

 I could only test small values of n (up to 15) because checking for Hamilton cycles is NP-complete and the backtracking algorithm is O(n!) in the worst case.
-My computer would probably catch fire if I tried n = 50.
+My computer would probably crash if I tried n = 50.

 Even at these small sizes, we can see the S-shaped transition curves forming.
 The experimental thresholds are higher than ln(n)/n but that's expected for small n - the asymptotic behavior kicks in for larger graphs.